 We fly home from Split to London.

-We fly from London to Split and transfer to our hotel, located just steps from Diocletian’s Palace.
+Today we fly from London to Split and then drive to our hotel, located just steps from Diocletian’s Palace.

 Today we travel to the spectacular Klis castle.
 It served as a source of defence in Dalmatia, especially against the Ottoman advance.
 It is now one of the most significant fortifications in the region, it boasts spectacular views of the village of Klis itself, and of the Adriatic.
 This afternoon we visit the Roman site of Trilj, which has many archaeological findings dating back to the Mesolithic era.

 - Expert Guide Lecturer

 - Local Travel - Private a/c coach